IHE/RAD.IMR/input/pagecontent/volume-1.md

 The Report Creator encodes the diagnostic report with multimedia content when saving dictated report.
 This use case shows the multimedia report being stored in the Report Repository.
 Alternatively, the Report Creator could send the report directly to one or more Report Readers and/or Rendered Report Readers.

-A Clinician wants to review studies and associated diagnostic reports for a patient.
+Later, a Clinician wants to review studies and associated diagnostic reports for a patient.
 She searches the EMR for the patient.
-As a result, the EMR returns a list of studies and associated diagnostic reports for the patient, from which she selects the report of interest.
+The EMR returns a list of studies and associated diagnostic reports for the patient, from which she selects the report of interest.

 ##### 1:52.4.2.1.2 Pre-Rendered Report Process Flow